Kagiri11/Kagiri11/README.md

 - 👋 Hi, I’m @Kagiri11
-- 👀 I’m interested in Android Development(Flutter) and Machine Learning
+- 👀 I’m interested in Android Development and Machine Learning
 - 🌱 I’m currently learning BLoC to manage states in my application
 - 💞️ I’m looking to collaborate on Android, Go or Python projects
 - 📫 To reach me, call +254794362513 or email me charlesmaish423@gmail.com